-Let’s write hundreds of letters to the Environment Minister
+Call for letters to the Environment Minister

 Can you write a letter to Environment Minister Tanya Plibersek?
 Better yet, could you find a small group of other people of faith who might write letters with you?

 Already Australia is the world’s third largest exporter of fossil fuels and the largest exporter of Liquified Natural Gas.
-While on the one hand Federal Labor is doing well to quickly scale up the use of renewable energy, on the other they are pouring new fuel on the climate fire.
+While on the one hand, Federal Labor is doing well to quickly scale up the use of renewable energy, on the other they are pouring new fuel on the climate fire.

 Now is the best single chance to influence the reforms to this pivotal law.
 Let’s make sure the Environment Minister hears from people of faith everywhere.